-Most industry and banks were nationalised in November 1917.

-- Land was declared social property and peasants were allowed to seize the land of the nobility.

-- Use of old aristocratic titles was banned.

-- New uniforms were designed for the army and officials.

-- Russia became a one party state.

-- Trade unions were kept under party control.

-- A process of centralised planning was introduced.
-This led to economic growth.

-- Industrial production increased.

-- An extended schooling system developed.

-- Collectivisation of farms started.
+- Most industry and banks were nationalised in November 1917. - Land was declared social property and peasants were allowed to seize the land of the nobility. - Use of old titles was banned. - New uniforms were designed for the army and officials. - Russia became a one party state. - Trade unions were kept under party control. - A process of centralised planning was introduced.
+This led to economic growth. - Industrial production increased. - An extended schooling system developed. - Collectivisation of farms started.

 The Civil War - When the Bolsheviks ordered land redistribution, the Russian army began to break up.
 Non-Bolshevik socialists, liberals and supporters of autocracy condemned the Bolshevik uprising.
-They formed their troops and were called 'Greens' which would fight against Bolshevik 'Red'.
-The pro Tsar 'Whites' controlled most of the Russian empire.
 They were supported by French, American, British and Japanese troops.
 All these fought a war with the Bolsheviks.